maximegenetelli/AuPtitDestock/README.md

 # Au P'tit Destock

-Project carried out during my professional training internship as a web and mobile developer; this project corresponds to a food clearance store, hygiene, and much more.
+Project under development carried out during my professional training internship as a web and mobile developer; this project corresponds to a food clearance store, hygiene, and much more.

 ## Run Locally